 From Administrative Checkpoint to Strategic Architect

 Many public sector HR departments still operate as checkpoints.
 They process forms, interpret policy, advise on discipline, and help hold the compliance line.
 That work matters, but it is not enough.
 A function that only protects the organization from procedural error does not shape workforce performance.
-It only reacts to failure after the fact.
+It reacts to failure after the fact.

 The Program-First Fallacy